There are amazing structures all over the planet, and in this post, we’re taking a closer look at some of the most famous towers in the world.

 The tower was constructed in 1978 and was part of a major construction project that also included the Hyatt Regency Hotel, the most famous hotel in the city.

-Just like most observation towers in our extensive list of famous Towers, the main attraction of the Reunion Tower is its 360-degree observations deck which provides stunning views of the city.
+Just like most observation towers in our extensive list of famous Towers, the main attraction of the Reunion Tower is its 360-degree observation deck which provides stunning views of the city.

 A massive renovation project was completed in 2013 and featured the integration of a digital experience that allows you to learn about the tower and the city of Dallas.